CoOkieDragOnJuliaS/FHMDb_LijunaMatata/README.md

 ## Coding Conventions:
   .)
 Naming Conventions are in English, camelCase is mandatory</br>
   .)
 Beware of method/function names and variables - state that it is clear what the variable does or the function/method</br>
+  .) methodNames start with small letters and class names start with big letters</br>
   .)
 Write JavaDoc commentary for methods to ensure clear aspect